coresoftwaredesign/rummy-vision-pro-doc/README.md

 ### Image Augmentation

-- A random background is choosen.
+- A random background is chosen.
 - One to thirteen random cards (classes) are selected.
-- The second, inverted pip of the top card is masked to prevent it from impacting the training the network.
+- The second, inverted pip of the top card is masked to prevent it from impacting the training.
 - Card positions, spacing, rotations are randomized.
 Bounding boxes are adjusted accordingly.
 - Drop shadows are generated at card edges in order to increase realism.
-- Gaussian Blur, brightness, and contrast are randomized.
+- Gaussian blur, brightness, and contrast are randomized.
 Random noise is injected.
 This is critical to prevent overtraining.
 - A random amount of motion blur is applied to 25% of the images.

 ![Colab - Create Training Images Session](docs/images/colab-create.png)